ArnoVanbrussel/SemNor/Business Intelligence & Datawarehouse/Business Intelligence & Datawarehouse.md

 - Example of tactical decision:
 	- Choose suppliers,
 	- forecast sales
-## Operational Decisions
+## 4.3 Operational Decisions
 - Operational decisions relate to day-to-day operations of the enterprise.
 - They have a short-term horizon as they are taken repetitively.
-- These decisions are based on facts regarding the events and do not require much of business judgement. • Operational decisions are taken at lower levels of management. • Example of operational decision: – Resolve order delays, – schedule employees
+- These decisions are based on facts regarding the events and do not require much of business judgement.
+- Operational decisions are taken at lower levels of management.
+- Example of operational decision:
+	- Resolve order delays,
+	- schedule employees
+## 4.4 BI Business Value
+- BI can add value to:
+	- Management Processes:
+		- Planning budgeting, performance monitoring/assessment, process improvement, cost analysis, optimization, etc.
+	- Revenue Generating Processes:
+		- Customer segmentation, campaign management, channel management, sales management, etc.
+	- Resource Consumption Processes:
+		- Product/service development, order management, manufacturing/operations, supply chain, purchasing, etc